padrinobook/padrinobook/chapters/login_and_registration.md

 ### Emails

-Padrino uses the [Padrino Mailer gem](https://rubygems.org/gems/padrino-mailer "Padrino Mailer gem") for sending mail.
+Padrino uses the [Padrino Mailer gem](https://rubygems.org/gems/padrino-mailer "Padrino Mailer gem") for sending mails.
 For simplification, we are using SMTP with Gmail.
-First of all we need to give our application the settings for setting mails in the main configuration file of our application `app.rb`:
+First we need to place our setting for emails in in `app.rb`[^app-rb]:

 ```ruby